exercism/legacy-docs/language-tracks/launch/README.md

 Write some [contributing documentation](/language-tracks/documentation/for-contributors.md).

 If there are exercises that you wish to include in the track, but have not yet implemented, open issues for each exercise.

+Other things to consider:

+- Is there a style guide for your programming language?
+- Are these styles encouraged or enforced?
+- Are there any conventions that we should adopt on this track for the sake of consistency?
+- Can we enforce these?
+- Is there a linter?
+Are there many?
+Should we use one?
+- Is there a common convention for filenames?
+If not, what should our convention be?

+It could be worth opening separate issues for the things you wish to tackle.

+Once you've gotten the track into a state where others can contribute, update the README to provide guidelines for contribution.